 Essay after editing

 Undoubtedly, so many factors contribute to the success of a company and deciding which factor is the most important has drawn attention in recent years among heads and managers of companies.
-Some people may give more credit to the investment in the employees’ work skills, however, I personally believe that it is not the most important factor determining the future of a company and there are other factors coming off the table as when discussed the most important fields to invest .
+Some people may give more credit to the investment in the employees’ work skills; however, I personally believe that it is not the most important factor determining the future of a company and there are other factors coming off the table when the most important fields to invest in is discussed.

 First of all, I think that spending money on creating a friendly atmosphere between employees and providing them with better insurance and off-company support are more critical.
 My own experience of working in a company producing medical devices is a good example of this.
 The company held numerous educational courses for the employees of each section in order to improve their working skills.
-On the other hand, it didn’t spend any money on programs which could entertain the workers.
+On the other hand, it did not spend any money on programs which could entertain the workers.
 As a result, the atmosphere of the company was not good and it was all about working hard and producing high-tech devices.
-Although it may seem that the efficiency of the workers is high at the first glance, the atmosphere of the company was dead which led to the unreluctancy of the workers to continue working there.
+Although it seemed that the efficiency of the workers was high at the first glance, the atmosphere of the company was dead, which led to the unreluctance of the workers to continue working there.
 And of course, I was one of the employees who quit the job and applied to the companies which for them other factors mattered too.
-So, it is clear why I disagree with the idea of spending money on work skills as the most important factor.
+Therefore, it is clear why I disagree with the idea of spending money on work skills as the most important factor.

-Furthermore, providing the employees with other services would bring the company some assets that they are not even aware of.
+Furthermore, providing employees with other services would bring companies some assets that they are not even aware of.
 I mean by that there would be a positive feedback loop between the investment in such factors and the efficiency of the employees and the success of the company.
-Again my own experience after switching job is best to discuss.
-When I got the new position in another compony, I was surprised by how committed the employees were to the company.
-I mean that they put all their time and energy into account to improve their work skills personally and on their will, in order to accomplish more success for the company.
+Again my own experience after switching jobs is the best one to discuss.
+When I got the new position in another company, I was surprised by how committed the employees were to the company.
+They put all their time and energy into improving their work skills personally and willingly in order to accomplish more for the company.
 To better explain, they saw themselves as a member of the whole soul of the company.
-Therefore, there wasn’t a need to spend money and make a big point out of improving their work skills.
+Therefore, there was not a need to spend money and make a big point out of improving their work skills.
 They would work on their skills spontaneously.
 As a result, I recommend spending money on other services rather than just improving work skills.

 In conclusion, I strongly disagree that spending money on the work skills of employees is the most important investment.
-That is because spending the money on just work skills would lead to an atmosphere where employees don’t have satisfaction and may decide to leave the company and because by providing the employees with other demanding services would make a positive feedback loop in which work skills improvements are one of the good results achieved.
+That is because spending the money on work skills alone would lead to an atmosphere in which employees do not have satisfaction and may decide to leave the company and because providing the employees with other demanding services would make a positive feedback loop in which work skills improvements are one of the good results achieved.

 Comments